(updated on August 23, 2024)

 * course usually taken in this year, ‘F’ or ‘S’ indicates the course is usually offered only in fall or spring.
 Other courses are either offered both semesters (100 & 200 level) or on no fixed schedule.

-*** B-group 1-5 are to be chosen from among approved biology, biophysics, biochemistry, biomedical engineering courses, including certain prerequisites as needed (e.g., chemistry).
-BIOL 214 and BIOL 215 are popular choices for B-group 1 and 2 but a wide variety of courses can be chosen, including PHYS 320 and 330 if they have not been selected as a technical elective.
+*** B-group 1-5 are to be chosen from among approved physics, biology, biophysics, biochemistry, biomedical engineering courses, including certain prerequisites as needed (e.g., chemistry).
+We strongly recommend PHYS 320 and PHYS 330 if they have not been selected as a technical elective.
+BIOL 214 and BIOL 215 are popular choices for B-group 1 and 2 but a wide variety of courses can be chosen.
 This group is also designed to accommodate medical school guidelines.
 The listing of credits includes numbers for the most likely choices of courses and, in parenthesis, possible alternatives.

 **** PHYS 303 + PHYS 352 can be used to satisfy the SAGES departmental seminar requirement.